-We’ve been writing about sex for more than ten years, and when we started out, the topic that our female readers wanted to hear about most was orgasms — how to have them (either solo or with a partner), how to have them more often, how to have different kinds, how to have them simultaneously with a partner, how to stop faking them, and so on.
+We’ve been writing about sex for more than ten years, and when we started out, the topic that our female readers wanted to hear about most was orgasms — how to have them, either solo watching toonsex xxx or with a partner, how to have them more often, how to have different kinds, how to have them simultaneously with a partner, how to stop faking them, and so on.
 Well, the Big O is still a favorite topic, but these days it practically ties with another topic: painful sex.
 (And we’re not talking about the attending heartbreak, though consistent physical pain during intercourse can itself be heartbreaking, of course.)
 We don’t necessarily think that sex is suddenly more painful for women, but rather that it’s becoming more acceptable to talk about the fact that, for women especially, sometimes sex can hurt like a motherfucker…not to put too fine a point on it.
 But too many women still fail to speak up.
 So we were thrilled to hear about a new book that focuses on this topic: When Sex Hurts: A Woman’s Guide to Banishing Sexual Pain, by Andrew Goldstein, MD, Caroline Pukall, PhD, and Irwin Goldstein, MD.
 We definitely don’t have nearly enough letters after our names to adequately address the issues involved here!
 The authors were kind enough to allow us to publish an excerpt from the first chapter of their book, which you can read below.
+In the meantime, you might want to manage pain with this CBD oil, which can help to alleviate some of the pain you may be experiencing during sex.
+It can also help to alleviate anxiety, which may be creating tension and making sex harder for you to enjoy.
 Check back in next week for their summary of the various causes of painful sex, and the week after that for a Q&A with the authors, in which they address some of the most common question they hear about painful sex.

 “Sex has such an intense impact on how you see yourself and how you relate to other people.
 It penetrates every relationship….In fact, it is the central issue in any relationship whether the couple is aware of it or not.
 The nine years of sexual pain I lived through were an emotional hell.”-ANNIE, THIRTY